leroy-merlin-br/garden/docs/css/utils.md

 ---

 # Utils
-<p class="lead">Utils are common use classes to help achiev common generic
+<p class="lead">Utils are common use classes to help achieve common generic
 styles, and to compose other components with them as well.</p>

 ## Summary